square/in-app-payments-flutter-plugin/doc/enable-googlepay.md

 }
 ```
 ---
-**Note:** the `chargeCard` method in this example shows a typical REST request on a backend process that uses the **Transactions API** to take a payment with the supplied nonce.
+**Note:** the `chargeCard` method in this example shows a typical REST request on a backend process that uses the **Payments API** to take a payment with the supplied nonce.
 See [BackendQuickStart Sample] to learn about building an app that processes payment nonces on a server.

 ---